Sz-Tim/isRev/ms/msDraft.md

 The exceptions to this pattern are all in the tropics.
 For instance, in Madagascar [@Fisher1998] and the Philippines [@Samson1997], overall beta diversity is high across the gradient, driven largely by the replacement of species across elevations.
 This is consistent with the small elevational ranges of many ant species along gradients in the tropics (mean~temperate~ ± SE: 652m ± 68, mean~tropic~ ± SE: 381m ± 44; *t~13.5~* = 2.99; *P* = 0.01; figure?).
+The higher species turnover along these tropical gradients suggests a possible role of biotic interactions in the species composition across elevations.
+Along the majority of the gradients, however, nestedness dominates, consistent with the role of abiotic factors in determining the species composition.

 ## Genus
 Overall beta diversity between adjacent elevations at the genus-level is most commonly U-shaped (14/16), often with a low elevation truncation such that highest beta diversity occurs at high elevations.